 Grades from other institutions are not included in the grade point average.
-Only upper-division and graduate-level courses taken in graduate status for a letter grade at The University of Texas at Austin or reserved for graduate credit are counted in the average; thesis, report, and dissertation courses are not counted.
+Only graduate-level courses taken in graduate status for a letter grade at The University of Texas at Austin or reserved for graduate credit are counted in the average; thesis, report, and dissertation courses are not counted.